For Paru users

 Summary

 The Project is licensed under GPLv3, but the Interface of this application is built using sciter, which is not open source.
-Though the developers are working on a flutter-based GUI, if you exclusively use free and open source software, you probably won’t like this tool.
-But personally, I think it’s totally fine to use this because the Linux kernel itself has some binary proprietary blobs inside it, and we use it on a daily basis.
+Though the developers are working on a flutter-based GUI, you probably won’t like this tool if you exclusively use free and open-source software.
+But I think it’s fine to use this because the Linux kernel itself has some binary proprietary blobs inside it, and we use it daily.

-Overall, this is a great application and in the process of migrating from proprietary to open-source tools, this might prove beneficial to average as well as power users.
+Overall, this is a great application, and in the process of migrating from proprietary to open-source tools, this might prove beneficial to average and power users.

 References